 A quick search of carry on smart luggage turns up a number of Indiegogo and Kickstarter campaign babies that look sexy at first blush.
 Until you read the stats and consider the implications.
 Away is over seven pounds.
 Bluesmart tops nine.
-And of course they’re both wheeled luggage, which we already know could ruin your trip.
-Also, these bags are really friggin’ expensive.
+And of course, they’re both wheeled luggage, which we already know could ruin your trip.

-The offerings in the backpack category aren’t meant as actual luggage.
-They’re actually daypacks.
-Here’s the thing about a daypack: You have to carry it.
-A lot.
-With stuff in it.
-Why, would you begin with an empty bag that is heavy?
-The Outbreaker travel daypack weighs 1.1 lbs.
-The lightest contender among the leaders with a built in charger is double the weight of our bag, the heaviest tips the scales at nearly five times the weight of Outbreaker daypack.
 So you could carry the heavy RAVPower 26,800 mAh beast that weighs just over a pound and still be lighter than the lightest “smart backpack.”
 Oh, and of course you’d have the option of NOT carrying it.
-That’s a detail.
+That’s an important detail.
 I don’t know about you, but I don’t want to be forced to carry extra weight built into my bag.

-Of course the other factor that no one is talking about is that these battery packs become obsolete in no time flat.
+Of course, the other factor that no one talks about is that these battery packs become obsolete in no time flat.
 Remember what you were carrying for external power two years ago?
 How ’bout five?
 That’s what I thought.
 How long do you expect your luggage to last?
-Yeah.
+I want mine to last at least a decade.
+So, yeah.
 That’s a problem, isn’t it?